 She has participated in the 3rd cycle of seminars (2018-2019) of the Greek Policy Laboratory/ Gender & Democracy Study Group of the National and Kapodistrian University of Athens (UOA), “Gender, Sexuality, Science, Power & Control Society” and presented the paper Women receiving widowhood pensions, a “vulnerable group” (March 2019).

-She has worked as a research interviewer in the Pilot Homeless Count on the road and in support structures of the Municipality of Athens (May 2018).
-Currently she is working as an external collaborator of the National Center of Social Research in the project “Social representations, beliefs and stereotypes of domestic violence against women in Greece today” and as a coordinator in the project “ProGender: a Digital program Hub on Gender, the Covid-19 Crisis and its Aftermath” which is funded by the EEA Grants and is implemented by the Centre for Gender Studies of the Department of Social Policy.
+She has worked as a research interviewer in the Pilot Homeless Count on the road and in support structures of the Municipality of Athens (May 2018) and as external collaborator of the National Center of Social Research (EKKE) in the project “Social representations, beliefs and stereotypes of domestic violence against women in Greece today”.
+Currently she works as Project Coordinator in the project “ProGender: a Digital program Hub on Gender, the Covid-19 Crisis and its Aftermath” which is funded by the EEA Grants and is implemented by the Centre for Gender Studies of the Department of Social Policy.